dyno-might/dyno-might.github.io/_posts/2021-08-17-general-intelligence.md

 {% include video.html where="/img/g/3dplot/line" title="factor analysis with no noise" %}

-Of course, real data will never look like that---there will always be "noise".
+Of course, real data will never look like that---there will always be "noise", either from measurement error, or from certain people randomly being good/bad at certain tasks.
 To account for this, let's update our simulator, by adding some random noise to each point.
 This produces data that looks like a cigar.

 <!--
 ![factor analysis with noise](/img/g/3dplot/cigar.gif)